Fossilized wood samples dated by CIRAM lab

-As an ISO-IEC 17025* accredited laboratory, CIRAM guarantees reliable isotope analysis for industry.
+CIRAM , an ISO-IEC 17025* accredited laboratory , guarantees reliable isotopic analyses for industry.

 Contact our teams

-ISO-IEC 17025* accreditation, issued by COFRAC, is the international benchmark for testing and calibration laboratories.
-It attests to their technical competence, the validity of their methods and the reliability of their results.
-Unlike method standards such as ASTM D6866 or ISO 16640 - which define how to measure a parameter - ISO-IEC 17025 certifies that the laboratory itself is capable of carrying out these analyses under strictly controlled, auditable and reproducible conditions.
+ISO/IEC 17025* accreditation, issued by COFRAC, is the international standard for testing and calibration laboratories.
+It attests to their technical competence, the validity of their methods, and the reliability of their results.
+Unlike method standards, which define how to measure a parameter,ISO/IEC 17025 certifies that the laboratory itself is capable of performing its analyses under strictly controlled, auditable, and reproducible conditions.

 In Martillac, near Bordeaux, CIRAM is ISO/IEC 17025* accredited for stable isotopic analysis of carbon and nitrogen, and graphitization of organic materials.)
 This site, the only one of its kind in France, was designed to accommodate sensitive and complex analyses in a secure scientific environment.
 This official recognition reflects our daily commitment to providing our customers with reliable, reproducible results that can be used with complete confidence.